ANALYSIS-Delta's pilot deal turns up the heat on rival airlines' union negotiations

 Any proposal that falls short of Delta's deal will likely have no takers among the unions, but airline executives say even matching that contract could balloon operating costs at a time when a worsening economy has clouded travel outlook.
 The Delta deal, working conditions and other topics will be discussed at a global conference of pilots in Montreal through Sunday.

-"Delta is out there as a marker," American Airlines AAL.O CFO Devon May told Reuters.
+"Delta is out there as a marker," American Airlines AAL.O Chief Financial Officer Devon May told Reuters.
 "That's what we are looking towards as we are working with our pilots union to get a deal done."

 The Fort Worth, Texas-based carrier has estimated that matching Delta's offer will cost it about $8 billion over four years.
 American Airlines, United Airlines UAL.O and Southwest Airlines LUV.N are all in the middle of contract negotiations with their pilots.